Igongo Cultural Centre

 Twelve kilometers from Mbarara along the Mbarara-Masaka Highway, in Biharwe, lies a cultural center that I have come to love: Igongo Cultural Centre!
 Igongo Cultural Centre includes a restaurant, Kaahwa Kanuzire, a craft- and bookstore, Nkwanzi, and the reason I love it so much, the Eriijukiro Museum of South Western Uganda.

-I first heard of Igongo Cultural Centre in December 2011, when I arrived in Kiruhura for my annual end-of-year visit to my maternal family home (see my last post for more details).
+I first heard of Igongo Cultural Centre in December 2011, when I arrived in Kiruhura for my annual end-of-year visit to my maternal family home (see Uganda, East Africa: Lake Mburo National Park for more details).
 People were ablaze with talk of the new cultural center that would officially be opened at the end of the year by none other than his Excellency.
 Those who had been there before told me of its beautiful grounds, good food and the model traditional houses that could be found there.
 Curious about it, I decided I would check out Igongo Cultural Centre as soon as the holidays were over.

 That’s how I found myself, early in January 2012, at Igongo Cultural Centre for the first time.
 As soon as I got on the premises, I was immediately impressed with how big and well-organized the place looked.
 I don’t know what I was expecting, but it wasn’t anything close to what I saw.
 Igongo Cultural Centre had huge, beautiful, manicured gardens and a set of signs clearly listing what could be found on the grounds.